 - Prepare an ice bath.
 Add ice to a large mixing bowl, then set a medium mixing bowl on top of the ice.
 Through a fine mesh sieve, pour ice cream mix the smaller bowl in the ice bath.
 Stir in the browned butter.
 (Pour the butter through a sieve if you prefer a smoother ice cream.)
 Refrigerate for 1 hour.

-- Prepare ice cream according to your ice cream maker’s instructions.
-(I use my KitchenAid ice cream maker stand mixer attachment.)
-Near the end, add cookie pieces.
+- Prepare ice cream according to your ice cream maker's instructions.
+Near the end, add moon pie cookie pieces.
 Freeze in a freezer-safe container several hours or overnight before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - MoonPie Single Decker Chocolate Marshmallow Sandwich -12 Count Box (Pack of 8 Boxes)

 - Tovolo Glide-A-Scoop Ice Cream Tub, 1.5 Quart, Insulated, Airtight Reusable Container With Non-Slip Base, Stackable on Freezer Shelves, BPA-Free, Orange Crush